Grawlix: History

 The emoji represents a face with grawlixes over the mouth.
 It was proposed in 2016 and accepted into Unicode 10.0 in 2017.

 In dictionaries

 In June 2018, the word grawlix was added to the Merriam-Webster dictionary.
 In November 2022, Merriam-Webster and Hasbro added the word to the seventh edition of The Official Scrabble Players Dictionary, citing familiarity among younger players.
 In March 2025, the word grawlix was added to the Oxford English Dictionary.

 Etymology

-A Merriam-Webster blog post states that the word grawlix was coined by cartoonist Mort Walker (creator of the comic strip Beetle Bailey) and may have originated from the word growl, which is a sound a person makes when they are angry.
+A Merriam-Webster blog post states that the word grawlix was coined by cartoonist Mort Walker (creator of the comic strip Beetle Bailey) and may have originated from the word growl, an English word for a sound a person makes when they are angry.
 Walker coined several words related to comic strip art, although he attributed the coinage of "grawlix" to Charles D. Rice of This Week magazine in Walker's book Backstage at the Strips.